 Like the Bosch coat, the Dewalt women’s heated jacket runs on removable power tool batteries.
 This may mean additional costs for some users if you need to buy extra batteries as a spare.
 Can be a pro bonus if you already have them.
 These batteries are quite bulky and heavy compared to the other 2 jackets tested.

-Like the Dewalt heated jackets, the Ororo heated coat have been noted to be a bit on the tinier side.
-So order a size larger.
+Like the Dewalt heated jackets, the Ororo heated coat has been noted to be a bit on the tinier side in the past but looks like they have corrected this.
+Ours was a perfect fit but if you like to layer up then best to order the next size up.
 It is the cheapest among the three coats, and for all its features so it’s quite worth your buck.

 The Ororo wins in the battery department for comfort and weight.

 1.)
 Can I wear any of these battery-heated winter jackets on a plane?

 Seeing that these jackets have heaters and battery packs on them, the most probable answer would be “No” to avoid any potential explosions that may happen in flight.
 Kindly check with your aircraft carrier if you plan on wearing or bringing these jackets.

 2.)
 How do I wash any of these electric-heated jackets?